Juwann Bushell-Beatty: Tampa Bay Bandits

 On February 22, 2022, Bushell-Beatty was drafted 58th overall by the Tampa Bay Bandits in the 2022 USFL draft.
-He was transferred to the team's inactive roster on May 6, 2022, with an illness.
-He was moved back to the active roster on May 11.
+He was transferred to the team's inactive roster on May 6, with an illness.
+Bushell-Beatty was moved back to the active roster on May 11.

 St. Louis Battlehawks (second stint)

 On January 1, 2023, Bushell-Beatty was selected by the Battlehawks in the first round of the 2023 XFL supplemental draft.
 He re–signed with the team on January 22, 2024, and again on August 26.

+Columbus Aviators

+On January 12, 2026, Bushell-Beatty was allocated to the Columbus Aviators of the United Football League (UFL).
+He was released by the Aviators on March 19.

+Louisville Kings

+On May 4, 2026, Bushell-Beatty signed with the Louisville Kings of the United Football League (UFL).